exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 </table>
 <br />

-If you ever see a “C” or a “L” instead of the “R”, use the Chen or Lorentz attractors instead of the Rössler attractor.
+If you ever see a “C” or an “L” instead of the “R”, use the Chen or Lorentz attractors instead of the Rössler attractor.
 <br /> <br />
 Strategy Credits:
 - Playspout